bnmnetp/CS160/03_Cards/crazy8.md

     p1.drawOneCard(theDeck)
     print(p1.myHand)

-discardPile.putOnTop(theDeck.draw())
+discardPile.add(theDeck.draw())

 # have the player try to play 5 turns against itself
 for i in range(5):
      print(p1.myHand)
      print("top of deck = %s of %s" % (discardPile.topRank(), discardPile.topSuit()))
-     if theDeck.getNumCards() == 0:
+     if theDeck.size() == 0:
             theDeck.restock(discardPile.removeAll())
      done = p1.playOneTurn(theDeck, discardPile)
 ```

 Once you have this working well, you can modify the for loop to a `while not done` loop and allow the player to play until the end.
+If you add some judicious print statements to your player class, you can watch what the player does to make certain it is making legal/good plays, and that the hand and pile is being managed correctly.

 It is also quite easy to make two players and modify the loop so that they alternate.